BrunoRochaDev/Vouch-Reputation-System/README.md

 ```
 The snippet above is a simplified version of the function used in the Python project for the same effect.

-And here's is the reputation score of every node in the example's network as according to the Python simulator.
+And here's the reputation score of every node in the example's network as according to the Python simulator.

 ```
 [user@Computer Vouch-Reputation-System]$ python main.py